 build configuration parameters

-failure conditions and build features (except automatic merge and VCS labeling)
+build features (except Automatic merge and VCS labeling)

-changes in the following settings will be ignored and won't affect the build:
+- changes in the following settings coming from a branch will be ignored and will not affect the build:

 VCS roots and checkout rules

-build configuration level options, like hanging builds detection, enabling or disabling of triggering of personal builds, build configuration type
+build configuration level options, like hanging builds detection, enabling/disabling of triggering of personal builds, or build configuration type

 Storing Secure Settings